HouXuZhao/learning/readme.txt

-Get is a version control system.
+Get is a distribute version control system.
-Get is free software.
+Get is free software distributed under the GPL.